softwaresaved/2020-04-30-ramp-swc/novice/python-unit-testing/04-tdd.md

 OK
 ~~~

+Now, we should try to choose tests that are as different from each other as possible, so that we force the code we're testing to execute in all the different ways it can - to ensure our tests have a high degree of *code coverage*.
+Another way of thinking about this is that we should try to find *boundary cases*.
+If a function works for zero, one, and a million values, it will probably work for eighteen values.

 Using boundary values as tests has another advantage: it can help us design our software.
 To see how, consider this test case for our rectangle area function, adding it to